-The Three Year School Development Plan, which is updated each year at the start of the Autumn Term (and for the next plan is a four-year plan), in conjunction with the Mission Statement and School Aims, underpins the management, departmental and pastoral planning.
-All these elements are monitored and reviewed by the Governing Body who take a particular interest in the external examination results of the school during the Autumn Term.
+The Four Year School Development Plan, which is updated each year at the start of the Autumn Term (and reviewed termly by the Senior Leadership Team), in conjunction with the Mission Statement and School Aims, underpins the management, departmental and pastoral planning.
+All these elements are monitored and reviewed by the Board of Trustees who take a particular interest in the external examination results of the school during the Autumn Term.